Apple Probes iPhone X Screen Display Delay For Incoming Calls

 Back in November, iPhone X users reported that they observed a green, vertical line on the smartphone display.
 There were theories that these devices had an electrical fault.
 There were also reports of a bug that made the iPhone X unresponsive when there is a sudden drop in temperature.
 Apple released iOS 11.1.2 to solve the issue.

-On mid-December an issue with the camera focus surfaced.
-The said problem was not exclusive to iPhone X. It also plagued iPhone 8 and iPhone 8 Plus.
+In mid-December, an issue with the camera focus surfaced.
+The problem was not exclusive to iPhone X. It also plagued iPhone 8 and iPhone 8 Plus.
 The problem was identified to be a bug in iOS 11.2, but the iOS 11.2.1 update resolved this issue.

 Growing number of iPhone X users unable to accept calls, Apple investigating https://t.co/DeRxWtpbp1 by @ChanceHMiller pic.twitter.com/uAi0MuVCwM